-Considerable progress has made on the second edition to our Unfortunately, sufficient guidebook. work remains that it may not be ready purchased for giving as a Christmas gift.
-Hikers next summer should certainly be able to take the advantage of improvements changes in the new edition however.
+Considerable progress has been made on the second edition to our guidebook.
+Unfortunately, sufficient work remains that it may not be ready to be purchased for giving as a Christmas gift.
+Hikers next summer should certainly be able to take advantage of the improvements and changes in the new edition however.

 Camping equipment has undergone many advances over time.
-There are always new items in the market, and as technology advances, old staple camping items are refurbished.
+There are always new items on the market, and as technology advances, old staple camping items are refurbished.
 One particular recent item to the market is long overdo and is the subject of this paragraph.
 Now you can buy a solar-powered pith helmet.
 This piece of headgear comes with a small fan on the brim which is powered by solar batteries.
 Imagine having the ability to keep your head cool, even on the most torrid of summer days along the exposed Lake Superior shoreline (ie-those few days when the temperature exceeds 18 C near the lake).
-A word of caution is needed however.
-Because this device is solar powered, hikers may have to search for sunny roads in order to keep cool in the dense jungles of the Echo Ridges Section.

-Saulteaux Club president Steve Dominy and Horst Wetzel had a rather shocking experience while trying to locate trail just north of Heyden on September 27.
+A word of caution is needed Saulteaux Club president Steve Dominy and Horst Wetzel had a rather shocking experience while trying to locate trail just north of Heyden on September 27.
 It seemed that it was a less than perfect day to begin with, and early in the afternoon, a thunderstorm that had been threatening since dawn finally arrived.
 Of a rather close bolt of lightening, Steve said that he didn't know where it hit but he felt he was in the clouds as the ensuing thunder shook the ground.